fgyanz/klp-bugzilla/README.md

 * status:
   * `Fixed(n)`: Bug has been fixed in all the vulnerable SLEs.
   * `Incomplete(n)`: Most likely someone is working on the bug.
   * `Not-Fixed`: No one has started working on the bug yet.
-OR it has been discarded.
+Or the bug has been discarded, but it cannot be confirmed with klp-bugzilla alone.
+  * `Dropped`: Bug has been discarded with 100% certainty, so no livepatch needed.

 `n` is the total number of commits fixing the bug.